-Our one-on-one in Ecuador was amazing.
+Our one-on-one at Chautauqua was amazing.
 Her focused attention on my questions about blogging and real estate got me further in an hour than I would have been able to get in years!

 Paula then turned the tables on me.
 She asked if she could interview me for her upcoming real estate course.

 I was thrilled!
 I know from reading her blog and spending time with her in person that her real estate course is going to be the best thing out there!
 I’ve never met someone so professional, smart, and driven.
 At the same time, she’s laid back, down-to-earth, and fun!

 Not to mention Paula is a perfectionist!
 It’ll be great.

 I can’t talk about Paula without mentioning her partner, Will.
 I had the chance to meet him at a financial conference called FINCON.
 Luckily, he attended Chautauqua with Paula and we had the chance talk a bunch more.